opencog/ocpkg/README.md

  # Optional: Add -n for installing dependencies and kernels for jupyter notebooks.
 ```

-* To install all dependencies necessary to build AtomSpace and MOSES:
+* To install all dependencies necessary to build AtomSpace and AS-MOSES:
 ```
  ./octool -rdcv
- # Optional: For atomspace, add -s for installing dependencies for haskell binding.
 ```

 * To install all dependencies necessary to build Cogutil: